Estelindis/aikido/README.md

 ## Mobile
 ![Initial mock-up of the mobile site.](/assets/image-readme/wireframe-mobile.jpg)
-- Taking into account the primarily vertical space of phone screens, I moved away from the layout of this initial mobile concept.
+- Taking into account the typically vertical orientation of phone screens during web browsing, I moved away from the layout of this initial mobile concept.
 Rather than reorienting the kanji box horizontally, I kept it vertical.
-Consequently, it made more sense to keep the nav bar horizontal, as, in this revised design, the kanji box would not move aside for a vertical nav menu on smaller screens.
+Consequently, it made more sense to keep the nav bar horizontal.
+In this revised design, the kanji box would not be moving aside for a vertical nav menu on smaller screens.

 # Website Surface
 ## Colours
 ![Initial mock-up of the mobile site.](/assets/image-readme/aikido-palette.jpg)
 - A colour scheme of creams and browns was chosen for the website.
-These tones evoke a traditional look of parchment and ink, while maintaining a level of contrast suitable for a modern, fresh website.
+These tones evoke a traditional look of parchment and ink, while maintaining a level of contrast suitable for a fresh, modern website.
 White is not used in the styling but appears as a pop of contrast in the hero image of the index.

 ## Typography
 Two fonts are used throughout the website.
 These fonts are unified by their clear legibility, with differences in the serif font that draw attention to headers and other important elements.